suchanek/proteusPy/paper/paper.md

 # General Usage

 Once the package is installed one can use the existing notebooks for analysis of the RCSB Disulfide database.
 The [notebooks](https://github.com/suchanek/proteusPy/blob/master/notebooks/) directory contains all of my Jupyter notebooks and is a good place to start.
-The [DisulfideAnalysis.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/DisulfideAnalysis.ipynb) notebook contains the first analysis paper.
+The [Analysis_2q7q.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/Analysis_2q7q.ipynb) notebook provides an example of visualizing the lowest energy Disulfide contained in the database, and searching for nearest neighbors on the basis of conformational similarity.
 The [programs](https://github.com/suchanek/proteusPy/tree/master/programs) subdirectory contains the primary programs for downloading the RCSB disulfide-containing structure files:
 * [DisulfideDownloader.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideDownloader.py): Downloads the raw RCSB structure files.
 * [DisulfideExtractor.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py): Extracts the disulfides and creating the database loaders
 * [DisulfideClass_Analysis.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py): Performs cluster analysis on the disulfide database.

-The first time one loads the database via [Load_PDB_SS()](https://suchanek.github.io/proteusPy/proteusPy/DisulfideLoader.html#Load_PDB_SS) the system will attempt to download the full and subset database from my Google Drive.
+The first time one loads the database via [Load_PDB_SS()](https://suchanek.github.io/proteusPy/proteusPy/DisulfideLoader.html#Load_PDB_SS) the system will attempt to download the full and subset database from the GitHub repository.
 If this fails the system will attempt to rebuild the database from the repo's ``data`` subdirectory (not the package's).
 If you've downloaded from github this will work correctly.
 If you've installed from pyPi via ``pip`` it will fail.

 # Class Details